filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 The key risk is in figuring out how to monetize on the platform.
   Our current thinking is building a distributed advertisement engine that will solve the problem of big organizations retaining user data to provide relevant ads.
-This should be doable with a combination of personsalized tensor based model and a anonomized data collection for a group of centralized models.
+This should be doable with a combination of personalized tensor based model, and an anonymized data collection for a group of centralized models.
   The monetization is the difficult part of the project, we have the experience to get it done [Nik Dobrinov](https://www.linkedin.com/in/nikolaydobrinov/) on central modeling and [Andrei Belitski](https://www.linkedin.com/in/dr-andrei-belitski-178b3a75/)